5 WAYS UX CAN IMPROVE YOUR SEO

-A term that has been growing in popularity throughout the digital marketing industry is, CRO or Conversion Rate Optimization.
+A common term throughout the digital marketing industry is, "CRO" or Conversion Rate Optimization.

 Now, you might be thinking, “Wait…There’s another online marketing acronym?!”

 Advanced CRO is often described as A/B testing and can involve an expensive trial & error process.
 In a lot of cases, that cost doesn’t even come with any guarantee you’ll ever see results.
 However, there are some obvious changes that you can implement to improve your conversion rate and user experience without a CRO price tag.